The Art of Giving Recognition at Work

 But are these occasional, once-in-a-blue-moon gestures enough to keep employees motivated?
 Of course not.

 Employee recognition, like every other concept, has evolved massively.
+Take a look at this video on the transformation of Rewards and Recognition in the workplace.

 Employees now have huge expectations from their employers.
 To meet with the changing needs of the people and match the expectations of the new generations in the workplace, it only makes sense to constantly re-evaluate the rewards and recognition efforts of the organization.